Table of Contents

 How Do Lateral Movement Attacks Work?

-Lateral movement attacks are a multi-stage process that allows cybercriminals to gain unauthorized access, maintain persistence, and move laterally within an organization's network.
-Understanding the common stages of lateral movement can help organizations and cybersecurity professionals detect and prevent these threats more effectively.
+Lateral movement attacks are a multi-stage process that allows cybercriminals to gain unauthorised access, maintain persistence, and move laterally within an organisation's network.
+Understanding the common stages of lateral movement can help organisations and cybersecurity professionals detect and prevent these threats more effectively.

 In this stage, attackers gather information about their target environment by scanning networks for open ports, identifying active devices and services running on them, as well as locating valuable data assets such as intellectual property or sensitive customer information.
 This intelligence helps criminals plan their next steps while avoiding detection by security systems.

 To facilitate lateral movement across the network infrastructure, threat actors need valid user credentials (usernames/passwords) with appropriate privileges.
 These are obtained through various means, like installing keylogging malware during the initial compromise phase or exploiting weak organisational password policies.